Hilbert modules associated to parabolically induced representations of semisimple Lie groups: The Hilbert module The Hilbert module E(G/N)

 \begin{proof} Let $M_N$ denote the averaging map defined by $M_N(f)(\dot{g})=\int_N f(gn)\,dn$ for any function $f$ in $C_c(G)$ and $\dot{g}\in G/N$ the class of $g\in G$.
 A similarly defined map on $C_c(P)$ extends to a surjection $\varepsilon_N:C^*(P)\twoheadrightarrow C^*(L)$.
 Let $\alpha\in C_c(P)\subset C^*(P)$, and $f\in C_c(G)\subset\EG$.
 Using the decomposition of measure $dp=dl\,dn$ it is easily seen that in $\E$.
 Now for $l=ma\in L$, Then it follows from a straightforward computation that in $C^*(L)$ for every $f_1,f_2\in C_c(G)$.
 Recall that the $C^*(L)$-valued inner product on $\EG\otimes C^*(L)$ is defined on elementary tensors by Let $A$ be defined on $C_c(G)\times C_c(L)$ by $A(f,\varphi)=M_N(f).\varphi$.
 Equality (\ref{MN}) proves that $A$ factorises through $C_c(G)\otimes C_c(L)$, while (\ref{proj_scal}) implies that Since $M_N$ is onto, it follows that $A$ also has dense range and the above equality shows that it extends to the expected isometric isomorphism. \end{proof}

-\begin{remark} The modules $\E$ were introduced in \cite{Pierrot} by F. Pierrot under the tensor product form of the above statement.
+\begin{remark} The modules $E_P^G\otimes C^*(L)$ were used in \cite{Pierrot} by F. Pierrot.
 The interest of the approach to $\E$ as a special case of the general construction of Section \ref{construction} is so far two-fold: first, it leads to the convenient realisation of $\E$ given in Theorem \ref{Thm_Open} through the use of the general result describing $\EX$ when $X=B\times H$ (Proposition \ref{BxH}).
 Another interest of seeing $\E$ as a completion of $C_c(G/N)$ is that it makes it possible to directly define intertwining integrals similar to the ones considered by A. W. Knapp and E. M. Stein in \cite{KS1, KS2} without needing any of the meromorphic continuation argument used by these authors, as will be seen in Section \ref{intertwine}. \end{remark}

 Let us now establish the existence of specialisation maps.

 \begin{corollary}[Specialisation] For $(\sigma,\chi)\in\widehat{M}\times\widehat{A}$, let $\mathcal{H}_{\sigma\otimes\chi}$ be the Hilbert space of the representation $\sigma\otimes\chi\otimes\rm{1}$ of $P$, and $\mathcal{H}_{\sigma,\chi}^P$ the space of the induced representation There exists a map unitarily intertwining the actions of $C^*(G)$ on these Hilbert spaces. \end{corollary}